 Fear of medical examination

-Going to the doctor only after the pain is unbearable is also one of the reasons why the disease is discovered late and the treatment prognosis is not good.
+Going to the doctor only after the pain is unbearable is one of the reasons why the disease is detected late and the prognosis is not good.
 (Illustration photo) |

 Others do not care about their health, or feel that they are not important, so they subjectively ignore their health.
 This situation is often seen in mothers, grandmothers, or family breadwinners.
-They are used to sacrificing for others, so they often ignore invitations to go for screening with the reason that they are busy taking care of their children, doing housework, etc. and have not seen any abnormal signs on their bodies (or if there are, they can bear it and deliberately ignore it).
+They are used to sacrificing for others, so they often ignore invitations to go for screening with the reason that they are busy taking care of their children, doing housework... and have not seen any abnormal signs on their bodies (or if there are, they can bear it and deliberately ignore it).

 Economic conditions, living conditions

-People living in remote areas, people with difficult living conditions are not aware of the benefits of cancer screening, do not have access to cancer screening, and may not be able to afford cancer screening tests, because they need to prioritize other expenses in their financial burden.
+People living in remote areas, people with difficult living conditions do not know the benefits of cancer screening, do not have access to cancer screening, and may not be able to afford cancer screening tests, because they need to prioritize other expenses in their financial burden.
 Many people do not even dare to skip a few days of work to go to the doctor, because they lose income and spend money on medical examination, or if they are found to have a disease, they will have to spend more money on medicine.

 Breaking down barriers